netcinematics/3D-PWA-TEMPL8/README.md

 ## Run that app

 In DevTools, Right Click > and Inspect Elements.
 Refresh > and check those cached files in the console log!
-It caches the skybox, 3D assets, audio and the App Shell separately!?!
+It caches the skybox, 3D assets, audio and the "App Shell" separately!?!
 Not to mention the Runtime Database hanging out in LocalStorage.
 We can render dynamic content and run Offline like a Golden Retriever off leash.
 After a Click > on that "Add to Homescreen" button (or "Install" under Chrome settings) you get a silky smooth loading screen.
 How nice.
 Thank you BabylonJS!
 And be on look out for other hidden gizmos like: hidden URL, SSL info, and screen orientation support.
 Zing!
 Jump back to your desktop/homescreen to find your App!
 Also, it seems to pops up anywhere native apps do.
 Thank you Microsoft!

 NOTES: To uninstall PWA, Click > Apps button in Chrome.
 Then Right Click > Remove (also in app header).